Nicola Bulley: Her Cause Of Death And Autopsy Report

 Updated on

-Nicola Bulley, the 45-year-old mother of two who vanished walking her dog in January, died accidentally after falling in a river and drowning, a coroner has concluded.
-The inquest heard that she hadn’t been drinking.
+Last year, Nicola Bulley's disappearance captured the nation.
+The 45-year-old mortgage broker and mother of two, who vanished walking her dog in January 2023, died 'accidentally' after falling in a river and drowning, a coroner concluded.
+Ahead of a new BBC documentary, The Search For Nicola Bulley, airing on 3 October, we look back at her vanishing.

-Her disappearance on 27 January, next to the River Wyre in St Michael's on Wyre in Lancashire, prompted a major search.
+Nicola's disappearance on 27 January, next to the River Wyre in St Michael's on Wyre in Lancashire, prompted a major search.
 It also sparked a slew of conspiracy theories after police, her family and friends, the media and the rest of the country pored over every detail about her last known movements.
+Lancashire Police came under criticism for revealing Nicola's struggles with alcoholism and perimenopause.
+Her body was found in the River Wyre on 19 February.

 During the inquest, her sister Louise Cunningham spoke of her struggles with 'increased alcohol use' due to menopause issues: 'She discussed having some symptoms with the HRT [treatment], it was back in the summer [of 2022].